WGBH-MLA/AAPB2/app/views/primary_source_sets/yakima-valley.md

 #### Essential Question

-What are the different topics discussed in the radio program?
-What actions do these program episodes advise the Latino community to take in regard to the topics discussed or in fighting against the injustices they may encounter?
-Does the Latino community in the Yakima Valley continue to face these social injustices?
+How did these radio programs address issues affecting the Latino community in the Yakima Valley, what actions did they encourage listeners to take in response to injustice, and how do those issues continue to shape the community today?

 <hr>